LPSim/backend/README.en.md

 This project is for learning and communication only.
-The frontend is only used for displaying game states and debugging, and you should delete all related files in 24 hours after donwloading.
+The frontend is only used for displaying game states and debugging, and you should delete all related files in 24 hours after downloading.
 All related codes are open source under AGPLv3 license.
 This project is not related to miHoYo, and all game materials are owned by miHoYo.
 This project and its code repository do not contain any image materials owned by miHoYo, or any non-public information